CALL NOW! 210-308-6448

 Graham Family Law > Who Claims the Child on Taxes When the Parents Have 50/50 Custody?

-An attorney with a couple signing papers.
+Who claims the child on taxes | An attorney with a couple signing papers.

 One common challenge our clients face is the issue of tax claims in a 50/50 custody arrangement.
 As tax time approaches, the question of “who claims the child on taxes when the parents have 50/50 custody” becomes a crucial concern.
 Determining the custodial parent according to IRS rules can be intricate, often lacking clarity.
 Nonetheless, we aim to clarify this issue by providing insights into IRS determinations and guidance on navigating the process, regardless of agreements.